-Meghan Markle takes mom along to cooking event
+Meghan Markle takes mom to UK cookbook fundraiser

-LONDON (AP) — Meghan Markle is being joined by her mother for the launch of a cookbook aimed at raising money for victims of the Grenfell fire.
+LONDON (AP) — Meghan Markle was joined by her mother Thursday to launch a cookbook aimed at raising money for the victims of London’s Grenfell Tower fire.

-Markle, now the Duchess of Sussex, hosted the reception beside her mother, Doria Ragland, to support the cookbook called “Together.”
+The former actress from the United States, who married Prince Harry and is now the Duchess of Sussex, hosted the reception at Kensington Palace beside her mother, Doria Ragland, to support the cookbook titled “Together.”

 The book celebrates the power of cooking to strengthen communities and bring people together.
-Prince Harry also attended the event for the book, which was inspired by the former actress’ visit to the Hubb Community Kitchen in North Kensington, which could only open a few days a week for lack of funds.

-The cookbook features recipes from women in the community who gathered to prepare food to help and heal.
+Harry also attended the event.
+The book was inspired by Markle’s visit to the Hubb Community Kitchen in North Kensington, which could only open a few days a week for lack of funds.

 Most Read Nation & World Stories